webscit/fast-context/README.md

 import {Logger, loggerContext} from './logger.js';

 export class MyElement extends FASTElement {
-  public logger = new ContextConsumer(
+  public logger = new ContextConsumer(this, {
-    this,
-    loggerContext,
+    context: loggerContext,
-    undefined, // don't need to pass a callback true // pass true to get updates if the logger changes );
+    subscribe: true // pass true to get updates if the logger changes });

   private doThing() {
     this.logger.value?.log('a thing was done');